 The physical environment plays an important role here, not only in creating a collaborative space away from the daily work.
 It also supports the variety of approaches used during the creative process.
 Success patterns that we have observed include the following:

-- Ease of booking rooms – To ensure they are available for running creative and collaborative workshops, these rooms are prevented from being block-booked for recurring meetings.
+- Ease of booking rooms – To ensure they are available for running creative and collaborative workshops, these rooms are prevented from being block-booked for recurring events.
 Excessively using these spaces for less critical purposes leads to delays in collaboration and innovation, or teams giving up on trying to use the space.

 - Facilitation kits – Both inside this room, but also across the organization, facilitation kits should be readily available.
 These generally include pens, stickies, scissors, tape, etc. to support any innovation process.
 A working agreement ensures that the teams restock the kits and return them once they are finished, reducing the preparation overhead for the next team.